wp-plugins/reftagger/readme.txt

-=== RefTagger ===
+﻿=== RefTagger ===
-Contributors: Logos
+Contributors: Logos Bible Software
 Donate link:
-Tags: reftagger, reftagging, bible, reference, references, scripture, tagging, tagger, libronix, logos, lbs, ldls Requires at least: 2.3
+Tags: reftagger, reftagging, bible, verse, verses, reference, references, scripture, tagging, tagger, libronix, logos, lbs, ldls
+Requires at least: 2.3
-Tested up to: 2.6.2
+Tested up to: 2.8
 Stable tag: trunk

-Turns Bible references into links to the verse on Bible.logos.com
+RefTagger turns Bible references into links to the verse on Bible.logos.com at adds tooltips with the text of the verse.

 == Description ==

 This plugin provides an easy way to use the RefTagger Bible reference tagging script from Logos Bible Software.
 It automatically modifies your site to run the script each time a page loads.
-The script identifies references to Bible verses and turns the references into links to the verse on bible.logos.com.
+The script identifies references to Bible verses and turns the references into links to the verse on Bible.Logos.com.
 Hovering over a link will display a small tooltip containing the text of the reference, so users don't need to leave the page to view the verse.
 If desired, a small icon can also be inserted next to the reference.
 Clicking the icon will open the specified verse in Libronix DLS, if available.
-The plugin provides a simple options page where you can customize search settings.
+The plugin provides a simple options page where you can customize the settings.

 Customizable preferences include: